Last updated: Wednesday, September 23, 2020 7:14 PM

 Information for Landlords and Letting Agents

-With this in mind please see below a letter from Kevin Stewart, Minister for Local Government, Housing and Planning which sets out the Scottish Government's position following yesterday afternoon’s statement (18/03/20) by the Aileen Campbell MSP, Cabinet Secretary for Communities and Local Government.
+Please see below a letter from Kevin Stewart, Minister for Local Government, Housing and Planning which sets out the Scottish Government's position following a statement by Aileen Campbell MSP, Cabinet Secretary for Communities and Local Government.

 Kevin Stewart Minister for Local Government: Letter to Landlords and Letting Agents